-4-minute read - By Kristiana Lalou, April 5, 2023
+4-minute read - by Kristiana Lalou, April 5, 2023

 Mechanical development engineering is not only a cornerstone of modern tech, but also one of ASML’s most important core competencies.
 Engineers working in our mechanical development department are involved in the full life cycle of ASML’s products: feasibility studies, design, evaluation and maintenance.